JvanKatwijk/dab-cmdline/README.md

  3) the program we are looking for is "Classic FM", and

  4) the device to send the output to is "default".

-(Note again, that the choice for the input device was fixed when creating the dab-library.
+(Note again, that the choice for the input device was fixed when creating the dab-library).

 Example of a full specification of the command line